Employment Opportunities

 • B.A./B.S. degree is required

-• Ability to establish excellent working relationships, be detail-oriented, have superior data management and presentation/public speaking skills
+• Ability to establish excellent working relationships, be detail-oriented, meet project deadlines, and have superior research and writing skills

 • Experience working with Adobe Acrobat and the Microsoft Office Suite

-• Interest in the preservation of American historic battlefield sites
+• Interest and experience in the preservation of American historic sites

 To apply for the position, please send your resume, cover letter, salary requirements, and references to LPresumes@battlefields.org.
 No calls, please.